Planning Your Architecture Career Path

 Popular Architecture Career Paths to Explore

 - Architect: Before becoming an architect, it’s important that architect students obtain hands-on experience while they are in school to help launch their architect career.
 This process begins with internships.
 Students should complete an entry-level internship and continue on to second-year and third-year internship positions.
 Once internships are complete and students have graduated, they can move on to become a licensed architect.
 As licensed architects gain more and more experience, they can move up to senior architect/designer, and then on to project manager, department head, and so on.
 There is extensive room for growth as an architect/designer.
+Many people decide to also get their Architecture Master’s degree for even more opportunities for growth and learning.

 - Landscape Architect: Drawing upon a wealth of knowledge and expertise, this specialized area incorporates aspects of architecture, industrial design, botany, horticulture, fine arts, environmental psychology, geography, ecology, and even soil sciences.
 A multi-disciplinary field, a career opportunity in landscape architecture may entail designing parks and the outdoor spaces of recreational and commercial facilities, university campuses, private residences, and other open areas within urban, suburban and rural regions while incorporating principles of ecological sustainability.